 The BoD is the most senior body of UBS AG.
-The BoD consists of at least five and no more than twelve members.
-All the members of the BoD are elected individually by the Annual General Meeting of Shareholders ("AGM") for a term of office of one year, which expires after the completion of the next AGM.
+The BoD consists of at least five and a maximum of twelve members.
+All the members of the BoD are elected individually by the Annual General Meeting of Shareholders ("AGM") for a term of office of one year, which expires after completion of the next AGM.
 Shareholders also elect the Chairman upon proposal of the BoD.